Inside: This DIY wreath welcomes guests and the new spring season and takes just minutes to make!

 - Wispy twig grapevine wreath or regular grapevine wreath base

-- Dogwood blossom stems or any spring floral with similar size blooms; the number depends on how many sections you can cut from one
+- Dogwood blossom stems or any spring floral with similar size blooms; the number you need depends on how many sections you can cut from one

-- White cherry blossom stems or any spring floral with blooms smaller than the first and larger than the last; the number depends on how many sections you can cut from one
+- White cherry blossom stems or any spring floral with blooms smaller than the first and larger than the last; the number you need depends on how many sections you can cut from one

-- Mini flower stem (I found the one above at Hobby Lobby); the number depends on how many sections you can cut from one
+- Mini flower stem (I found the one above at Hobby Lobby); the the number you need depends on how many sections you can cut from one

 - Ribbon to hang

-I already had the wreath, dogwood, and cherry blossom stems that I used here from other projects, but I’ve linked some options above for dogwood and white cherry blossom stems.
+I already had the wreath, dogwood, and cherry blossom stems that I used here from other projects, but I’ve linked some options above for dogwood and white cherry blossom stems in the supply list above.
 I usually have good luck finding faux flowers for spring at Hobby Lobby, Michaels, and JoAnn.

 1. The first step is to cut apart the floral stems into sections with wire cutters or scissors.
 How long you cut the sections of the stems with the largest flowers (like this dogwood) will determine how large the outer edge wreath diameter will be.